cncf/toc/process/project_milestones.md

 * Project has a second organization contributing
   * May begin path to maintainership
 * Project begins solidifying a versioning schema and release cadence
-  * A roadmap or other document clearly defines project direct or initiatives that may align with releases
+  * A roadmap, long term planner, GitHub project board, or other document clearly defines project direction or initiatives that may align with releases
   * Releases begin to establish a pattern of regularity
 * Project has engaged a [Technical Advisory Group](/tags/README.md) for feedback on some portion of the project relevant to the domain
 * Project has a clearly discoverable governance doc that covers the basics of decision making and how to earn permissions to approve pull request, sometimes referred to as "the commit bit"